systematiccode/discord-relay-embed/README.md

 ## Changes

+### 2.4.1

+- Fix shadowbanned check to actually test the author instead of the test author.

 ### 2.4.0

-- Added ability to only relay items of approved users.
+- Added the ability to only relay items of approved users.
-- Added ability to skip Reddit safety checks.
+- Added the ability to skip Reddit safety checks.
-- Added ability to ignore items by shadowbanned or deleted authors.
+- Added the ability to ignore items by shadowbanned or deleted authors.

 ### 2.3.1